pjbroad/pi_sensors/README.md

 sudo service apache2 reload
 ```

-#### Configure paths used by JavaScript
+#### Configure paths and other options used by JavaScript
+Copy server/config/template_pi_sensors_config.js to html/pi_sensors_config.js then modify the file
-Modify server/config/template_pi_sensors_config.js to refer to your api
+to refer to your api directory.
+You can also alter other options in this file such as the auto
-directory then copy to html/pi_sensors_config.js.
-For example:
+update timer.
+To copy and modify the file you can use:
 ```
 cd $CODEBASE/server/config
 cp template_pi_sensors_config.js pi_sensors_config.js